Lambros Kamperidis on the island of Aigina, Greece.

 - The Nay, Sweet and Serene (in Greek), a study of Alexandros Papadiamandis and the meeting of his Orthodox Christian world with that of Islam

 - From Bret Harte to Papadiamandis (in Greek), a study of Papadiamandis's translations of Bret Harte's short stories

 - The Marriage of Heaven and Earth (in Greek), an interpretation of Zissimos Lorenzatos's understanding of William Blake and his translation of 'The Marriage of Heaven and Hell'

 - Give me this Stranger (in Greek), a personal account of the Greek experience of estrangement and exile through the understanding of the meaning of Diasporas, both Jewish and Greek

-He is currently preparing for publication a two volume edition of Nicholas Mavrokordatos's Treatise on Duties, which was first published in 1719.
-The first volume deals with the history of 'duties' and Mavrokordatos's place in Romanian history; and the second is an annotated translation in French of the original work.
+- Original text (in Greek), with translation and commentary (in French), of Traité des Devoirs [Treatise on Duties] by Nicolas Mavrocordatos, which was first published in 1719.
+This first volume deals with the history of 'duties' and Mavrocardatos's place in Romanian history.
+The second volume, forthcoming, is an annotated translation in French of the original work

 Texts & References on this site

 - The Boundless Garden: Selected Short Stories Volume I, contains translations of sixteen stories by Alexandros Papadiamandis, co-edited and with an introduction by Lambros Kamperidis

 - The Murderess: A Social Tale, by Alexandros Papadiamandis, co-edited and with an introduction by Lambros Kamperidis.